-Working in the trucking industry can be quite lucrative; the right job will result in higher pay rates, in a shorter period of time.
+Working in the trucking industry can be quite lucrative; the right job will result in higher truck driver salary, if you have the right experience, skills, license and certifications.

 Gas, chemicals, and other hazardous materials are dangerous to be around; further, they require immense skill for you to drive and haul them.